What are different tastes & odors that can occur in water?

 Where do these tastes & odors originate from?

-Taste & odour issues in the water may come from a variety of sources including municipal, well water and surface water such as a lake or river.
-These tastes & odours may be present on a continuous basis, or they may fluctuate over time.
+Issues can originate from any water supply including municipal, well water and lake water.
+These tastes and odors may be present on a continuous basis, or they may fluctuate over time.

 Benefits of Water Filtration